Bamse: Moral values and criticism

-The original villain, a black wolf simply called Vargen ("The Wolf"), became a friend of Bamse after consistently being treated kindly.
-The only villain that is depicted as unredeemable is Krösus Sork ("Croesus Vole"), a crude capitalist who will do practically anything for money.
+The original villain, a black wolf simply called Vargen ('The Wolf'), became a friend of Bamse after consistently being treated kindly.
+The only villain that is depicted as unredeemable is Krösus Sork ('Croesus Vole'), a crude capitalist who will do practically anything for money.
+Later, the fox Reinard Räv ('Reinard the Fox') was introduced, which contradicted this earlier narrative.
+While shown as on the edge of society, Reinard is intelligent but uses his skills and efforts at disrupting the social order as a good in itself.
+By enjoying turning people "on the edge" to a life of crime he displays outright antisocial characteristics, roughly mirroring Batman's antagonist The Joker or Shakespeare's Iago in this regard.

 Films and other media

 Six animated black-and-white short films were produced for television in 1966.
 In 1972, seven more animated shorts were shown in colour.
-Another two shorts were released in 1981, and a direct-to-video movie became available in 1991.
+Another two shorts were released in 1981, and a direct-to-video film became available in 1991.

 The later colour films have aired frequently on TV in Sweden, and have been released on VHS and DVD.
 The black and white films had been unavailable to the general public for a long time, but were released on DVD by late 2006.
-The colour movies were low-budget productions with actor Olof Thunberg narrating and voicing all characters, but are considered to be classics.
+The colour films were low-budget productions with actor Olof Thunberg narrating and voicing all characters, but are considered to be classics.
 The musical theme, composed by Sten Carlberg, is easily recognised by most Swedes.

 In 1993, a Game Boy game (in Swedish) was released, loosely based on the Bamse characters.
 The game was little more than a sprite replacement of Beam Software's Baby T-Rex and received generally poor reviews.
 The "Bamse version" has not been officially released outside Sweden.

-In October 2006, forty years after Bamse was created, Ola Andréasson, the son of creator Rune Andréasson announced that an animated feature film would be made, featuring better animation, a full voice cast, and a budget of SEK 25 million.
-An estimated release date of 2012 for the film was proposed.
-It was finally released in 2014 as Bamse and the Thief City.
-The film was followed by Bamse and the Witch's Daughter in 2016.
+In October 2006, forty years after Bamse was created, Ola Andréasson, the son of creator Rune Andréasson announced an animated feature film, featuring better animation, a full voice cast, and a budget of SEK 25 million.
+The film was released in 2014 as Bamse and the City of Thieves.
+It was followed by Bamse and the Witch's Daughter in 2016, Bamse and the Thunderbell in 2018, Bamse and the Volcano Island in 2021 and Bamse and the World's Smallest Adventure in 2023.